Together but divided

 National Union of Women's Suffrage Societies and Women's Socia Political Union pin badges circa 1911

 A forgotten suffrage group is the Women’s Freedom League (WFL).
 This group formed in 1907 as a break-away group of the WSPU.
 They were protesting at the organisation’s undemocratic leadership.
 Although the WFL was a militant organisation, it was non-violent and opposed the WSPU’s campaign of arson and vandalism.
 The WFL’s colours were white, yellow and green and its motto ‘Dare to be Free’.
+The colour yellow echoed the gold used in the American suffrage organisation's banners.

 Read about Suffrage banners